TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Podcast Websites pricing is straight forward simple with just one premium tier at $97 per month or $77 per month if paid annually (save $240 over the year).

-Best free podcast hosting
+Best free podcast hosting for 2023

 Free podcast hosting often comes at a cost in terms of the support you get, the quality of tools at your disposal, your creative freedom, and brand promotion.
 Your upload hours and bandwidth are very likely to be limited.
 Also, advanced stats and opportunities to make money with your podcast could be restricted until you upgrade to a paid plan.
-In most cases, a free podcast hosting means file hosting, RSS feed, and some other limited features sufficient enough to start a new podcast.
+In most cases, a free hosting means file hosting, RSS feed, and some other limited features sufficient enough to start a new podcast.

-Podbean is one of the best hosting sites to start a podcast for free.
+PodBean is one of the best hosting sites to start a podcast for free.
 Their forever free hosting plan offers you everything you need to get started.
-Features you get with the free plan includes 5 hours of storage space and 100 gigabytes of bandwidth per month, some basic stats to track your audience, support for mp3 file format, embeddable Players, RSS feed, a website, and an iPhone/Android app.
+Features you get with the free plan include 5 hours of storage space and 100 gigabytes of bandwidth per month, some basic stats to track your audience, support for mp3 file format, embeddable Players, RSS feed, a website, and an iPhone/Android app.
 You can use their free plan as long as you want or upgrade to one of their paid plans as your podcast grows.

-Squarespace is one of the best content management system and a reliable website builder.
+Squarespace is one of the best content management systems and a reliable website builder.
 You can also use it to create, host, and manage your podcast.
 Though not technically free, if you are already using it to host your website or blog — you can easily add your podcast for free.

 Podcasting is not a core feature in Squarespace.
 Still, you can host your podcast (using a blog page), and they also provide you an RSS feed that lets you publish your episodes to Apple/iTunes Podcasts and other subscription and distribution services.
 To create an episode, simply add audio blocks to a blog post (upload limited to 160 MB).
 Read on Squarespace for more details.